 To reserve online, follow the link above.
 Click on Facilities Reservation System.
 Choose Ettl Hall in the drop-down menu next to Facilities.
 Click on the day you want.
 From there, follow the prompts using the ‘Next’ button at the bottom of the screen.
 Shortly after you make your reservation, we’ll be in touch.

-Rates, occupancy, usage restrictions etc. are all available on the website linked to above.
-Amenities include a full commercial kitchen, a fenced outdoor patio, tables and chairs.
+Rates, occupancy, usage restrictions, etc. are all available on the website above.
+Amenities include a full commercial kitchen, a fenced outdoor patio, and tables and chairs.